Now ‘Dunkirk’. No word is more evocative to those who remember the war.

 Due to increased postage costs, Royal Mail books and parcels if needed over 2 kgs attract a more expensive price.
 We may have to charge extra at our discretion, however, we are always trying to find more competitive methods of carriage to these areas.
 For UK orders, stock items will be despatched within 24/48 hours by Royal Mail, when stock runs out please contact fakenham prepress at firstname.lastname@example.org.Overseas orders will be sent 1st class Royal Mail .
 Please allow 28 days for delivery.

-David would also like to thank his supporting friend Tony Brooks who has supported and given computer graphics a new meaning, work on the production of Hands Across the Sea, and many more books.
-Tonys art work of his little A5 of Hands Across the sea,gave David the idea of revamping this book into the big A4, which became the book of dreams and opened many a door for him.
-David since has made several friends in the USA,and the UK and continues to build on this friendship, and produces books that these new found friends adore,whether war books like Yesterdays heroes Men of Steel, and the revamped Chariots of Thunder with stories from the Naval days, one such story of HMS Formidable.
-David also has a historian friend Mr Paul Allonby who assists in the homeland stories of the RAF.
-From the war books are the beautiful Norfolk books, stories and myths of this beautiful county, and further assisting David is a Proof reader who finishes these books with a professionalism David is proud off.
-David along with this person have created a stunning account of DUNKIRK a book that will adorn many a shelf and show people events that happened 80 years ago in a manner never seen before.
-Tony Brooks designed through David's art eye the layout wanted to create this book, and a new artist allowed David to use two of his pieces to create another book of Dreams.
-All funds raised go to Motor Neurone Disease.
+David would also like to thank his supportive friend Tony Brooks who has given computer graphics a new meaning while working on the production of Hands Across the Sea and the books that followed.
+Tony’s art work on that little A5 gave David the idea of revamping it into the big A4, which became the book of dreams and opened many doors for him.
+David since has made many friends in the USA and the UK and continues to build on this friendship.
+He produces books that these new-found friends adore, whether war books like Yesterdays Heroes, Men of Steel, and the revamped Chariots of Thunder with stories from the Navy’s battles, one featuring HMS Formidable.
+They also express their enjoyment of the beautiful Norfolk books, containing tales and myths of this county.
+Further assisting David is a proof reader who polishes these books with a professionalism David is proud of.
+David, along with his new-found friend, has created a stunning account of DUNKIRK - a book that will adorn many a shelf and inform people of those extraordinary events that happened 80 years ago on the beaches of France.
+Tony Brooks designed pages through David's art eye to achieve the layout wanted.
+A new artist allowed David to use two of his pieces to create front and back pages of Dunkirk.

 Photo overlay by David Banks